-The PHA sets the amount of the utility allowance that will be taken off of your rent calculation.
+The PHA sets the amount of the utility allowance.
 The utility allowance is supposed to be the monthly cost of utilities based on reasonable use in a particular sized apartment.
 In reality, the amount you actually pay towards utilities each month will very rarely be the same amount as the utility allowance.